openjournals/joss/docs/editing.md

 ## Expectations on JOSS editors

+### Editorial load

+Our goal is for editors to handle between 3-4 submissions at any one time, and 8-12 submissions per year.
+During the trial period for editors (usually the first 90 days), we recommend new editors handle 1-2 submissions as they learn the JOSS editorial system and processes.

 ### Responding to editorial assignments

 As documented above, usually, papers will be assigned to you by one of the TEiCs.
 We ask that editors do their best to respond in a timely fashion (~ 3 working days) to invites to edit a new submission.